HL7/fhir-shorthand/input/pagecontent/reference.md

 * To refer to a nested element, such as the 'method.text' element in Observation
 * To address a particular item in a list or array
 * To refer to individual elements inside choice elements (e.g., onsetAge in onset[x])
-* To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation \| Condition)
+* To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation or Condition)
 * To refer to an individual slice within a sliced array, such as the SystolicBP component within a blood pressure
 * To set metadata elements in an SD, like 'active' and 'experimental'
 * To address properties of ElementDefinitions nested within an SD, such as 'maxLength' property of string-type elements